 ARTICLE 21 WORKERS' COMPENSATION SUPPLEMENT

-21.01 If a Regular Full-time or a Regular Part-time Employee sustains an injury in the course of his duties with the Employer which causes him to be absent from work and as a result he receives Workers' Compensation authorized by the Workers' Compensation Act, he shall be paid his regular full salary during the period he was required to remain off work up to eighty (80) work days, provided the Employee assigns his WCB payments to the Employer.
-If the Employee is unable to return to work when this period expires he shall then be paid according to the rate prescribed by the Workers' Compensation Act.
+21.01 If a Regular Full-time or a Regular Part-time Employee sustains an injury in the course of their duties with the Employer which causes them to be absent from work and as a result they receive Workers' Compensation authorized by the Workers' Compensation Act, they shall be paid their regular full salary during the period they were required to remain off work up to eighty (80) work days, provided the Employee assigns their WCB payments to the Employer.
+If the Employee is unable to return to work when this period expires they shall then be paid according to the rate prescribed by the Workers' Compensation Act.

 21.02 The eligibility period specified in Clause 21.01 shall not apply in the event of a reoccurrence of a disability due to a previously claimed injury, payable under this supplement, unless the Employee has not used the total eligibility period in which case the unexpended period of eligibility may be applied.

-21.03 When a day designated as a Paid Holiday under Article 29 falls within a period of time an Employee is eligible to receive Workers' Compensation supplement, it shall be counted as a day of Workers' Compensation supplement, and under no circumstances shall an Employee receive any additional entitlement in respect of that day.
+21.03 When a day designated as a Paid Holiday under the Paid Holidays Articlefalls within a period of time an Employee is eligible to receive Workers' Compensation supplement, it shall be counted as a day of Workers' Compensation supplement, and under no circumstances shall an Employee receive any additional entitlement in respect of that day.

-21.04 The Parties agree that the Workers' Compensation supplement is intended only for the purpose of protecting an Employee from loss of income while he is unable to work because of injury.
+21.04 The Parties agree that the Workers' Compensation supplement is intended only for the purpose of protecting an Employee from loss of income while they are unable to work because of injury.

 ARTICLE 22 PROBATIONARY EMPLOYEE AND PERIOD

-22.01 (a) Subject to Sub-clause 22.01 (b), Regular Full-time and Regular Part-time Employees shall serve a probationary period.
+22.01 Regular Full-time and Regular Part-time Employees shall serve a single probationary period.
 The period of probation shall start on the initial date of commencementand shall consist of a total of six (6) months worked for clerical Employees and twelve (12) months worked for all other Employees.

-(b) An Employee may be required by the Employer to serve an additional probationary period, after written notice has been given to the Union.
-This additional probationary period shall not exceed a further six (6) months worked by the Employee.22.02 An individual shall not have recourse to the grievance procedure in the case of dismissal during his probationary period.
+22.02 An Employee may be required by the Employer to serve an additional probationary period, after written notice has been given to the Union.
+This additional probationary period shall not exceed a further six (6) months worked by the Employee.

+22.03 The Employee's performance will be documented in writing, reviewed and discussed between the Supervisor and the employee, at least once during the Probationary Period.
+The final performance review will take place during or before the last month of their Probationary Period.

+22.04 During the Probationary Period, the Employer may only terminate an employee after fair and appropriate consideration.

+22.05 An individual shall not have recourse to the grievance procedure in the case of dismissal during his probationary period.
 However, he may request a meeting with the Chair to discuss the reason for his dismissal.
 The decision of the Chair shall be final and binding.
 The meeting shall be held as soon as possible and the person has the right to have a Union Steward present during the meeting.

 ARTICLE 23 DISCIPLINARY ACTION